 The International kickboxing media called him the flashiest fighter and fastest kicker in the sport of kickboxing.
 (118 MPH was the speed of his hook kick) The fighter with the name, "Golden Boy" quickly gained world recognition with his flamboyant style of fighting.
 It was his lightning fast jump spinning kicks and antics that would always guarantee Trimble the crowd favorite.
 They either loved him or hated him.

 Bruce Lee's actions in Chinese Connection was Jerry Trimble's motivation to learn the martial arts.
 When he was unable to join a Dojo, he went to the magazine store and purchased all the martial arts magazines the store had, and for the first part of his training was via the magazine master.

 On his 14th Birthday, he enrolled into a dojo and began studying Taekwon-Do from Richard Hamilton of the ATA in Newport, Kentucky.

 He trained six days a week and at the dojo for four to six hours a day.

-In only eighteen months, Jerry Trimble earned the rank of first-degree black belt.
+In only eighteen months, at 15, Jerry Trimble earned the rank of first-degree black belt.

 One afternoon, Jerry saw a kickboxing match on TV, against Kickboxing legends, Howard Jackson and Richard Jackson.
 He decided to implement boxing into his arsenal and began training with Covington, Kentucky's Terry O'Brien from the Shamrock Boxing Gym.